SCAL ROUNDUP: Florence Blue beats Florence Green

 Florence 2 (5)

-COLUMBIA, S.C. — Owen Taylor went 2 for 3 with an RBI for Florence, but it wasn’t enough at SEGRA Stadium on Tuesday night.
+COLUMBIA, S.C. — Owen Taylor went 2 for 3 with an RBI for Florence, but it wasn’t enough at SEGRA Park on Tuesday night.

 The game was called in the top of the sixth because of weather.